-Effective Communication Definition Level Baseline 2024 Target Students 60 73 Developt of Decitive Company Decreases Deleted to Families 83 96 Percent of Positive Survey Responses Related to Communication Effectiveness School Staff 82 99 Communication Effectiveness District Staff 1 TBD TBD Community 1 TBD TBD Number of Partnerships with Businesses, Community Organizations, and Law Enforcement Agencies 🛕 District Total TBD TBD Number of Departments and Schools with Communications Ambassadors Trained on Branding, Social Media Use, and Community Relations District Total TBD TBD Percent of Enrolled Students' Families Who Allow for District Outreach Efforts 1 District Total TBD TBD Number of Positive News Media Reports (Print, Broadcast, Online, and Social Media) District Total TBD TBD
+Effective Communication

+Definition Level Baseline 2024 Target

+Percent of Positive Survey Responses Related to Communication Effectiveness Elementary 71 87

+Secondary 53 65

+Families 82 96

+School Staff 81 99

+District Staff N/A 94

+Community N/A 88

+Number of Partnerships with Businesses, Community Organizations, and Law Enforcement Agencies District Total N/A 368

+Number of Departments and Schools with Communications Ambassadors Trained on Branding and Social Media Use District Total 0 300

+Percent of Enrolled Students' Families Who Allow for District Outreach Efforts District Total N/A 98

+Number of Positive News Media Reports (Print, Broadcast, Online, and Social Media) District Total 383 931

-\ Baselines are as of the 2018 school year as per availability at the time of this document preparation.
+\ Baselines are as of the 2018-19 school year.
 Data are restricted to District-operated non-charter schools.
+Any updates to Baselines during plan recalibration are attributed to data becoming available which was not available during original plan development.

-TBD = To Be Determined
+TBD = To Be Determined; N/A = Not Applicable